The Enterprise Centre

 Introduction / summary

 A reserved matters approval for the layout, scale, appearance and landscaping for the construction of an Enterprise Centre for Royal Holloway, University of London was submitted to Runnymede Borough Council on 25 March 2019.
 The development will provide the university with the opportunity to create a regional centre of excellence in the fields of cyber security and big data and will make the EM3 region (focused along the M3 corridor) the natural go-to place for companies who want assistance in developing, testing or validating security products and services.
-Runnymede Borough Council granted planning permission, subject to conditions, on the 31st July 2019.
-All planned construction work has currently been suspended due to the outbreak of Covid-19.
+Runnymede Borough Council granted planning permission, subject to conditions, on 31 July 2019.
+Planned construction work on the Enterprise Centre has currently been suspended due to the outbreak of Covid-19.

 Relevance to the Estate Plan